ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Need to use styled components specific characteristics to make a better use of it!
 I.e eliminate the button once is clicked

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 23: January 27, 2018

+**Today's Progress**: Continued frontend app 'movie-list'.
+Add movie buttons disappear on click, added animations

+**Thoughts:** Still more work needed on the movie box.
+Add sinopsis of the movie, and the image should transite smoothly to the right side

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)